-Apple (AAPL) stock has proved a great investment since it was first covered on the site.
-The iPhone maker has returned over 230% since the start of CY19.
-Of course, its longer-term credentials need no introduction: the stock is up by a factor of almost 1,200 since IPO back in late-1980.
-Its recent performance is incredible for many reasons, not least of all arriving in the midst of economic mayhem.
+Apple (AAPL) stock has been a great investment since it was first covered on the site.
+Quick math suggests the iPhone maker has returned over 230% since the start of calendar year 2019 alone.
+Of course, its longer-term credentials are very well-known – the stock is up by a factor of almost 1,200 since IPO back in late 1980 – but its recent performance is incredible for many reasons, not least of all arriving in the midst of economic mayhem.
 Apple stock is up almost 70% year-to-date, while the company now sports a market-cap of circa $2.15T.

 Truth be told, the numbers back in early-2019 were eye-opening.
 The Cupertino-based giant traded at just 13x earnings at the time.
-Even taken in isolation that looked like a decent deal.
-Sweetening it were a couple of other things.
+Even taken in isolation that looked like a decent deal, but sweetening it were a couple of other things.
 Firstly, ultra-low interest rates.
 A circa 8% earnings yield for Apple stock looked really good against a ten-year Treasury yield of circa 2.7%.
 Secondly, the firm’s fortress financial position.
-Apple sat on around $120B worth of cash & investments after backing out the debt pile.
-It planned to return that directly to shareholders.
+Apple sat on around $120B worth of cash & investments after backing out the debt pile, and it planned to return that directly to shareholders.

-Processing all of the above implied one heck of a short-to-medium term investment case.
+Processing all of the above led to one heck of a short-to-medium term investment case.
 The stock offered a double-digit shareholder yield, not to mention some possible extra gains from valuation multiple expansion.
-By and large, that is exactly the story that has played out here.
+And by and large that is exactly the story that has played out here.
 Folks who bought at the start of CY19 have essentially tripled their money in under two years.
 Not too shabby.

 What may surprise some folks about Apple is how little its profit numbers have moved.
 Granted, the not-so-small impact of COVID-19 may have had an effect here, but bear with me a moment.
 In its FY18 the company posted net income of around $59B, which worked out to just over $12 on a per-share basis.
 This year – and remember Apple’s fiscal year ends next month – analysts expect the firm to post around $57B in net profit.
 It has already made $44.7B over the first nine months of its FY20.